FinOps 102: Who does what? And where to start?

 But hyperscaler platforms are far from just being “hosting” services.
 And that’s where the trouble starts.
 We need to rethink this view of cloud as a replacement for on-prem infrastructure services.
 The sheer richness of what it offers goes so far beyond servers and storage, that it’s nothing short of unprofessional to dump cost saving responsibilities on to IT.

-Instead, I would strongly advocate for having at least 3 parties at the FinOps table: finance, IT operations and application developers/engineering.
+Instead, we would strongly advocate for having at least 3 parties at the FinOps table: finance, IT operations and application developers/engineering.
 This is because:

 It’s also very important that IT and finance learn to get out of the way of engineering teams when it comes to designing for an application’s best possible ROI / TCO.